Pratap Malla: Legacy

-Krishna Temple (Chyasin Dega)

-Statue of Pratap Malla with his wives and sons at Hanuman Dhoka Palace.

-The octagonal Krishna Temple was built in 1648–49 by Pratap Malla, either as a response to rival Siddhinarshingh Malla's Krishna Temple in Patan or as a religious consolation for his earlier failure to conquer that city, or in memory of his two wives, or a combination of all three.
-The three-tiered traditional Newari building is supported by stone columns around the circumference of the base.
-The image of Krishna inside the temple is accompanied by his two wives, Satyabhama and Rukmini, all of which, according to a Sanskrit inscription, bear deliberate resemblance to Pratap Malla and his own two queens.
-Inside are the images of Krishna and two goddesses, which, according to a Sanskrit inscription, are modelled on the king and his two wives.
+Pratap Malla was fond of building temples.
+He set up a statue of Hanuman in front door of the palace, which is known as "Hanuman Dhoka".
+Besides this, he rebuilt the Bajrayogini Temple and the Guhyeshwari Temple.
+He offered a gold umbrella to Pashupatinath temple.
+He had great respect for Buddhism.
+He also introduced Jana Baha Dyah Jatra.

 Pratap Malla's Column

+Statue of Pratap Malla with his wives and sons.

-Across from the Krishna Temple, standing on a slightly raised platform in front of the Hanuman Dhoka is the square stone pillar, known as the Pratap Dhvaja.
+Across from the Chyasin Dega Temple, standing on a slightly raised platform in front of the Hanuman Dhoka is the square stone pillar, known as the Pratap Dhvaja.
 It is topped by a statue of King Pratap Malla, seated with folded hands and surrounded by his two wives and his five (including an infant) sons.
 He looks towards his private prayer room on the third floor of the Degutaleju Temple.
 The column was erected in 1670 by Pratap Malla and preceded the similar columns in Patan and Bhaktapur.

+Chyasin Dega Temple

+The octagonal Krishna Temple known as Chyasin Dega Temple was built in 1648–1649 by Pratap Malla, either as a response to rival Siddhi Narasimha Malla's Krishna Temple in Patan or as a religious consolation for his earlier failure to conquer that city, or in memory of his two wives, or a combination of all three.
+The three-tiered traditional Newari building is supported by stone columns around the circumference of the base.
+The statue of Krishna inside the temple is accompanied by his two wives, Satyabhama and Rukmini, all of which, according to the inscription, bear deliberate resemblance to Pratap Malla and his own two queens.